tesseract-ocr/tessdoc/ViewerDebugging.md

 **On Windows:**

 The build process for building ScrollView.jar is not defined.
 It is included in packages tesseract-2.04.exe.tar.gz, tesseract-ocr-3.02-win32-portable.zip and tesseract-ocr-setup-3.02.02.exe.
 Place piccolo-1.2.jar and piccolox-1.2.jar to the same location (Tesseract-OCR/java).
-Then set the SCROLLVIEW\_PATH environment variable to point the the java directory.
+Then set the SCROLLVIEW\_PATH environment variable to point to the java directory.

 ## Segmenter Debug Mode